storeon/svelte/README.md

 - **Size**.
 201 bytes instead of 426 bytes (minified and gzipped).
 - **Ecosystem**.
 Many additional [tools] can be combined with a store.
-- **Fast**.
+- **Speed**.
 It tracks what parts of state were changed and re-renders only components based on the changes.

 [storeon]: https://github.com/storeon/storeon
 [tools]: https://github.com/storeon/storeon#tools